emannenicholas/pupe-pat/README.md

 [//]: #
 ## Advanced Examples
-On machines other than `optics-support`, if the script is installed in a python environment, the standard offline analysis can be run using the following command:
+On machines other than `operational-support`, if the script is installed in a python environment, the standard offline analysis can be run using the following command:
 ```